Residential water heaters can last between 8 to 12 years before they need to be replaced.

 Storage tank water heater

-- One of the most common types of water heater is a storage tank water heater which are available in electric and gas models.
+- One of the most common types of water heater is a storage tank which is available in electric and gas models.

-- It has an insulated tank where the water is heated.
-Hot water is pulled out of the top of the water heater by replacing the cold water flow in the bottom.
-So the hot water is always available for use.
+- Hot water is pulled out of the top of the water heater by replacing the cold water flow in the bottom.

-- You should also consider the recovery rate of a storage water heater that is the number of water they can heat in an hour.
+- You should also consider the recovery rate of a water heater before you purchase.

 - This type of water heater supplies hot water on demand.